KaterinaN86/cypress-testing-forkify/README.md

 ![Path of screenshots directory](./cypress/fixtures/readme-images/git-remote.png)

 -   **Note**: to verify remote repository is correctly configured use bash command `git remote -v`.
 If a warning or error is reported during pulling the following command is recommended: `git remote add origin *name of repo*`.
 When using git visual studio will create a master branch and an existing reference to the remote branch may not exist.
 In this case `git fetch` needs to be performed.
 If there is error regarding unrelated history a merge can be performed using `git pull origin master --allow-unrelated-histories`.

+After pulling the potential changes commit and sync can be performed using the source control options in VS Code.